 This post will teach you how to carry out MANOVA in Python.
 In previous posts, we learned how to use Python to detect group differences on a single dependent variable.
 However, there may be situations in which we are interested in several dependent variables.
 In these situations, the simple ANOVA model is inadequate.

-One way to examine multiple dependent variables using Python would be to carry out multiple ANOVA.
+One way to examine multiple dependent variables using Python would be to carry out Multivariate ANOVA (MANOVA).
 That is, one ANOVA for each of these dependent variables.
-However, the more tests we conduct on the same data, the more we inflate the family-wise error rate (the greater chance of making a Type I error).
+However, the more tests we conduct on the same data, the more we inflate the family-wise error rate (the greater the chance of making a Type I error).

 MANOVA and ANOVA are similar when it comes to some of the assumptions.
 That is, the data have to be: